vis-uni-bamberg/topic-change-vis/README.md

 ### Vue 3 + Typescript + Vite

 The implementation is based on a template for using Vue 3 and Typescript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+Please refer to the respective documentation of these for instructions to compile and run the tool.